Fluent Bit: Official Manual

 Kube_Token_TTL

-configurable 'time to live' for the K8s token.
-By default, it is set to 600 seconds.
+Configurable time-to-live for the Kubernetes token.
 After this time, the token is reloaded from Kube_Token_File or the Kube_Token_Command.

 600